petervdpas/goop2/docs/TEMPLATES_AND_GROUPS.md

 #### Blog

 - Markdown posts with title, date, tags
-- Comments from other peers (stored in the blog owner's database)
+- Comments from visiting peers are written to the **blog owner's database** via P2P — each comment tagged with the commenter's peer ID
 - RSS-like feed aggregation across peers in the community
 - Simple, clean design — content first

 #### Guestbook

-- Visitors leave messages on your peer's page
+- Visitors leave messages on your peer's page — entries stored in the **host's database** via P2P
+- Each entry is signed with the visitor's cryptographic peer identity
 - Classic web nostalgia — visitor counter, timestamps, optional avatar
 - The digital equivalent of signing someone's yearbook